 Norma Beaird is originally from Augusta, Georgia.
 She is a graduate of Augusta Technical College with Business Education diplomas in two programs.
-She is also a graduate of Georgia Regents University (formerly Augusta State University) with an Associate Degree in Applied Science.
+She is also a graduate of Augusta University (formerly Augusta College when I graduated, then there was a name change to Augusta State University and then another name change to Georgia Regents University....and now, finally, Augusta University) with an Associate Degree in Applied Science.

 During the mid-nineties, she owned and operated a group travel business, The Wright Travel Group.
 She planned and directed tours for church groups to attend Gaither Homecoming Concerts and Christian conferences such as Promise Keepers.
 While working for travel agencies and a group motor coach business in Augusta, she directed and planned tours to Civil War Historic Sites, Callaway Gardens, Las Vegas, the Grand 'Ole Opry and the Billy Graham Crusade.

 Her background in group tours led to the unique opportunity to coordinate travel arrangements and accompany a Lobbyist Delegation from Georgia and South Carolina to Washington, D.C. and The Pentagon.

 Norma was a contributor to the Georgia anthology, Branches of Poetry, featuring several of her poems that are on this blog.
 Her Christian-themed poetry has been featured on blogs and in programs and services in the United States and abroad.
 Her poem, "There's a Lighthouse in the Storm", is a requested favorite.